jjgarzella/MathResearch.jl/README.md

 ToricControlledReduction calculates the zeta function of toric hypersurfaces over finite fields.
 See the [original Github repository](https://github.com/edgarcosta/ToricControlledReduction) for more info.
-This port only supports projective hypersurfaces right now.
+This wrapper only supports projective hypersurfaces right now.

 To set up ToricControlledReduction, make sure you have Julia install, clone this repo, and go into the root directory of the clone.